weber-cs-org/lecture-notes/PITCHME.md

 Conditionals (switch)
 ---------------------

-Do you BEST to NOT to
+Do your BEST to NOT to
 use the **switch** or
 the **if-then-else-if**!